hps/docs-test/source/includes/_giftcard.md

 $response = $giftService->activate(100.00, 'usd', $card);
 ?>
 ```
+Activating a gift card is as simple as providing the dollar amount, currency code and gift card object

 ## Deactivate a Gift Card
-Activating a gift card is as simple as providing the dollar amount, currency code and gift card object
+> Deactivate Gift Card

 ```php
 <?php